e40/cl-quakeinfo/README.md

 The :period keyword value can be :hour, :day or :week.

-The :larger-than keyword is a filter on magnitude.  `nil' means all quakes.  `2.0' means those larger than 2.0.
+The :larger-than keyword is a filter on magnitude.  *nil* means all quakes.
+2.0 means those larger than magnitude 2.0.

 ## Installation